NEWS

 ABOUT THE SERVICE

-This service is run by Dr Juliet Balfour, who has been a GP at Glastonbury Surgery for many years and is a British Menopause Society recognised menopause specialist with the Advanced Certificate in Menopause Care.
-She has recently been elected on to the BMS Medical Advisory Council.
-She is also a BMS menopause trainer but already has a long waiting list of those seeking a trainer so is not adding any more clinicians to this list.
+This service was founded by Dr Juliet Balfour, who has been a GP at Glastonbury Surgery for many years and is a British Menopause Society recognised menopause specialist with the Advanced Certificate in Menopause Care.
+She is also a member of the BMS Medical Advisory Council.
+She is a BMS menopause trainer but already has a long waiting list of those seeking a trainer so is not adding any more clinicians to this list.

 Dr Sophie Aldridge is working alongside Dr Balfour at the clinic and is training to become a menopause specialist.